Likes, shares encourage people to express more outrage online: Study | Lifestyle

 - United States

-Social media platforms argue that they merely provide a neutral platform for conversations that would otherwise happen elsewhere.
+Social media platforms like Facebook and Twitter argue that they merely provide a neutral platform for conversations that would otherwise happen elsewhere.
 But many have speculated that social media amplifies outrage.
 Hard evidence for this claim was missing, however, because measuring complex social expressions like moral outrage with precision poses a technical challenge, the researchers said.

 To compile that evidence, Brady and Crockett assembled a team that built machine learning software capable of tracking moral outrage in Twitter posts.
 In observational studies of 12.7 million tweets from 7,331 Twitter users, they used the software to test whether users expressed more outrage over time, and if so, why.

-The results also suggested a troubling link to current debates on social media's role in political polarisation.
+The results also suggest a troubling link to current debates on social media's role in political polarization.
 Brady and his colleagues found that members of politically extreme networks expressed more outrage than members of politically moderate networks.
 However, members of politically moderate networks were actually more influenced by social rewards.

 "Our studies find that people with politically moderate friends and followers are more sensitive to social feedback that reinforces their outrage expressions," Crockett said.
-"This suggests a mechanism for how moderate groups can become politically radicalised over time -- the rewards of social media create positive feedback loops that exacerbate outrage," Crockett added.
+Crockett added, "This suggests a mechanism for how moderate groups can become politically radicalized over time -- the rewards of social media create positive feedback loops that exacerbate outrage."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)